pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_channel-groups.md

 9}
 ```

+All Channel Group APIs require the Stream Controller add-on to be enabled for your key in the Admin Portal.

 ## Add channels to a channel group

 ##### Requires Stream Controller add-on
-Enable Stream Controller for your key in the Admin Portal: https://admin.pubnub.com/ (How-to: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)

-Adds channels to a channel group.
+This function adds channels to a channel group.

 ### Method(s)
-Maximum number of channels per call: 200.
+Use the following method in the Kotlin SDK:

 ```
 `1pubnub.addChannelsToChannelGroup(